 - The Babylon Rising series

-- While Barney & Friends is a secular series, much of the production staff members were of the Christian faith (series creator Sheryl Leach (and her father in law, Richard Leach) is a devout Christian, and was successfully convinced to allow a Israeli Hebrew-language adaptation because the version's producer Itzik Kol gave her the idea of Barney speaking in "the language of the Bible") and the show shares many tropes with the "mascot teacher" Christian edutainment shows, plus the show used the explicitly religious Christmas hymn "Joy to the World" in one of the Christmas specials (albeit instrumental to allow a sign language interpretation).
+- While Barney & Friends is a secular series, much of the production staff members were of the Christian faith (series creator Sheryl Leach and her father-in-law, Richard Leach were devout Christians, and they were successfully convinced to allow a Israeli Hebrew-language adaptation because the version's producer Itzik Kol gave her the idea of Barney speaking in "the language of the Bible") and the show shares many tropes with the "mascot teacher" Christian edutainment shows, plus the show used the explicitly religious Christmas hymns "Joy to the World" and "Silent Night" in the Christmas special "Barney's Night Before Christmas" (albeit instrumental to allow a sign language interpretation by Hannah).
 Plus, several staff members went on to create a Spiritual Successor, BOZ the Bear, which is more explicit Christian edutainment.

 - Becky's Barn